December 7, 2021

 Are you looking for a Learning Management System (LMS) that takes the stress and pressure out of instructional design?
-Luckily, EdApp has a team of instructional design specialists who have made it as easy as possible for you to create, deploy, and manage world-class, results-driven training content.
+Luckily, EdApp has a team of instructional design specialists who have made it as easy as possible for you to create, deploy, and manage world-class, results-driven online training content.

 Navigating online LMS can be confusing.
 EdApp is 100% navigable from any device, so not only is it easy to access but it is also organized.
 Learners will find courses laid out in an easy-to-follow format.
 To see how industry-leading clients are using EdApp, check out these testimonials.
-EdApp’s world-class editable course library boasts hundreds of ready-made courses made, ready for you to edit, brand, and deploy to your teams.
+EdApp’s world-class editable course library boasts hundreds of ready-made elearning courses made, ready for you to edit, brand, and deploy to your teams.

 If you prefer to create your learning content from scratch, EdApp’s powerful authoring tool with Canva integration puts you in charge of applying these instructional design principles to meet your company’s unique needs.
 There isn’t any prior coding or design knowledge needed which makes it a quick and easy process, where edits can be made in real-time and deployed to your teams within minutes.